NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/FiberClusteringAtlas/README.md

 ## Progress and Next Steps

+- Done: a pre-release verion on GitHub (not public yet)

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->

 # Illustrations